ChuoqiChen12/ChuoqiChen12.github.io/_posts/2022-05-06-image-segementation.md

 The performance of UT-Fuse is generally better than almost all other models, however, it is inferior to UTNet in several classes.
 An interesting observation is that both Res-UNet and UTNet have higher DICE scores for gallbladder than UT-Fuse even though UT-Fuse is composed of these two models.
 This problem is possibly caused by the unclear boundary of gallbladder with other organs, when the BiFusion module fusing two separate models, information captured by lower layers are mixed up, which makes the model harder to separate Gallbladder and other organs.
 </p>

-## **Reference**
+## Reference

-[1] Hu Cao, Yueyue Wang, Joy Chen, Dongsheng Jiang, Xiaopeng Zhang, Qi Tian, and Manning Wang.
+[[1]](#ref1) Sihang Zhou, Dong Nie, Ehsan Adeli, Jianping Yin, Jun Lian, and Dinggang Shen.
+2019.
+High-resolution encoder-decoder networks for low-contrast medical image segmentation.
+IEEE Transactions on Image Processing, 29:461-475.

+[[2]](#ref2) Olaf Ronneberger, Philipp Fischer, and Thomas Brox.
+2015.
+U-net: Convolutional networks for biomedical image segmentation.
+In International Conference on Medical image computing and computer-assisted intervention, pages 234-241.
+Springer.

+[[3]](#ref3) Zhengxin Zhang, Qingjie Liu, and Yunhong Wang.
+2018.
+Road extraction by deep residual u-net.
+IEEE Geoscience and Remote Sensing Letters, 15(5):749-753.

+[[4]](#ref4) Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun.
+2016.
+Deep residual learning for image recognition.
+In Proceedings of the IEEE conference on computer vision and pattern recognition, pages 770-778.

+[[5]](#ref5) Jieneng Chen, Yongyi Lu, Qihang Yu, Xiangde Luo, Ehsan Adeli, Yan Wang, Le Lu, Alan L Yuille, and Yuyin Zhou.
 2021.
+Transunet: Transformers make strong encoders for medical image segmentation. arXiv preprint arXiv:2102.04306.

+[[6]](#ref6) Hu Cao, Yueyue Wang, Joy Chen, Dongsheng Jiang, Xiaopeng Zhang, Qi Tian, and Manning Wang.
+2021.
 Swin-unet: Unet-like pure transformer for medical image segmentation.

-[2] Jieneng Chen, Yongyi Lu, Qihang Yu, Xiangde Luo, Ehsan Adeli, Yan Wang, Le Lu, Alan L Yuille, and Yuyin Zhou.
+[[7]](#ref7) Yunhe Gao, Mu Zhou, and Dimitris N Metaxas.
 2021.
-Transunet: Transformers make strong encoders for medical image segmentation. arXiv preprint arXiv:2102.04306.

-[3] Yunhe Gao, Mu Zhou, and Dimitris N Metaxas.
-2021.
 Utnet: a hybrid transformer architecture for medical image segmentation.
 In International Conference on Medical Image Computing and Computer-Assisted Intervention, pages 61-71.
 Springer.

-[4] Ali Hatamizadeh, Yucheng Tang, Vishwesh Nath, Dong Yang, Andriy Myronenko, Bennett Landman, Holger Roth, and Daguang Xu.
+[[8]](#ref8) Ali Hatamizadeh, Yucheng Tang, Vishwesh Nath, Dong Yang, Andriy Myronenko, Bennett Landman, Holger Roth, and Daguang Xu.
 2021.
 Unetr: Transformers for 3d medical image segmentation.

-[5] Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun.
-2016.
-Deep residual learning for image recognition.
-In Proceedings of the IEEE conference on computer vision and pattern recognition, pages 770-778.

-[6] Mohammad Hesam Hesamian, Wenjing Jia, Xiangjian He, and Paul Kennedy.
-2019.
-Deep learning techniques for medical image segmentation: achievements and challenges.
-Journal of digital imaging, 32(4):582-596.
+[[9]](#ref9) Yundong Zhang, Huiye Liu, and Qiang Hu.
+2021.
+Transfuse: Fusing transformers and cnns for medical image segmentation.
+In International Conference on Medical Image Computing and Computer-Assisted Intervention, pages 14-24.
+Springer.

-[7] Jie Hu, Li Shen, and Gang Sun.
+[[10]](#ref10) Jie Hu, Li Shen, and Gang Sun.
 2018.
 Squeeze-andexcitation networks.
 In Proceedings of the IEEE conference on computer vision and pattern recognition, pages 7132-7141.

-[8] Liangliang Liu, Jianhong Cheng, Quan Quan, FangXiang Wu, Yu-Ping Wang, and Jianxin Wang.
-2020.A survey on u-shaped networks in medical image segmentations.
-Neurocomputing, 409:244-258.

-[9] Shervin Minaee, Yuri Y Boykov, Fatih Porikli, Antonio J Plaza, Nasser Kehtarnavaz, and Demetri Terzopoulos.
-2021.
-Image segmentation using deep learning: A survey.
-IEEE transactions on pattern analysis and machine intelligence.

-[10] Olaf Ronneberger, Philipp Fischer, and Thomas Brox.
-2015.
-U-net: Convolutional networks for biomedical image segmentation.
-In International Conference on Medical image computing and computer-assisted intervention, pages 234-241.
-Springer.
+[[11]](#ref11) Sanghyun Woo, Jongchan Park, Joon-Young Lee, and In So Kweon.
+2018.
+Cbam: Convolutional block attention module.
+In Proceedings of the European conference on computer vision (ECCV), pages 3-19.

-[11] Jo Schlemper, Ozan Oktay, Michiel Schaap, Mattias Heinrich, Bernhard Kainz, Ben Glocker, and Daniel Rueckert.
+[[12]](#ref12) Jo Schlemper, Ozan Oktay, Michiel Schaap, Mattias Heinrich, Bernhard Kainz, Ben Glocker, and Daniel Rueckert.
 2019.
 Attention gated networks: Learning to leverage salient regions in medical images.
 Medical image analysis, 53:197-207.

-[12] Dinggang Shen, Guorong Wu, and Heung-Il Suk.
-2017.
-Deep learning in medical image analysis.
-Annual review of biomedical engineering, 19:221-248.
+[[13]](#ref13) info@sagebase.org Sage Bionetworks.
+Sage bionetworks.

-[13] Abdel Aziz Taha and Allan Hanbury.
+[[14]](#ref14) Abdel Aziz Taha and Allan Hanbury.
 2015.
 Metrics for evaluating 3d medical image segmentation: analysis, selection, and tool.
 BMC medical imaging, 15(1):1-28.

-[14] Risheng Wang, Tao Lei, Ruixia Cui, Bingtao Zhang, Hongying Meng, and Asoke K. Nandi.
-2022.
-Medical image segmentation using deep learning: A survey.
-IET Image Processing.

-[15] Sanghyun Woo, Jongchan Park, Joon-Young Lee, and In So Kweon.
-2018.
-Cbam: Convolutional block attention module.
-In Proceedings of the European conference on computer vision (ECCV), pages 3-19.

-[16] Yundong Zhang, Huiye Liu, and Qiang Hu.
-2021.
-Transfuse: Fusing transformers and cnns for medical image segmentation.
-In International Conference on Medical Image Computing and Computer-Assisted Intervention, pages 14-24.
-Springer.

-[17] Zhengxin Zhang, Qingjie Liu, and Yunhong Wang.
-2018.
-Road extraction by deep residual u-net.
-IEEE Geoscience and Remote Sensing Letters, 15(5):749-753.

-[18] Sihang Zhou, Dong Nie, Ehsan Adeli, Jianping Yin, Jun Lian, and Dinggang Shen.
-2019.
-High-resolution encoder-decoder networks for low-contrast medical image segmentation.
-IEEE Transactions on Image Processing, 29:461-475.